How to begin your child's journey...

 All students applying to the College for Years 7 to 10 must complete an assessment.
 The assessment is an online Cognitive Ability Assessment (CAT).
 It contains Verbal, Non-verbal, Quantitative and Spatial reasoning questions and students will take between 1:30 and 2 hours to complete the assessment.

 The assessment is broken up into a series of small tests.
 The small tests are timed and all students have the same length of time to answer the questions.
-Practise questions are provided at the beginning of each small test and these are not timed or marked.
+Practice questions are provided at the beginning of each small test and these are not timed or marked.
 All questions are multiple-choice.
 We ensure all students are informed of the instructions and are comfortable before starting the assessment.
 To ensure fairness to all our applicants, no further information can be provided about the assessment.

 Arrangements for Casual Admissions to Years 8 - 10 throughout the year:

 The Registration Department, along with the Senior Leadership Team, will assess and evaluate applications made throughout the year.
 Admissions will be based upon availability in the year group, specific learning requirements and the outcomes of reports and test results.
-Places are limited and admission cannot be guaranteed.
+Places are limited and date of application is not a consideration in offer.

 Sixth Form Admission: